Glenn Murray: Crystal Palace

-2011–12 season

 On 24 May 2011, Murray signed a three-year contract with Crystal Palace, Brighton's main rivals.
 Manager Dougie Freedman said that Murray was the type of player that his squad needed.

 He made his debut – his first match in the Championship – in the starting eleven as Palace began the season with a 2–1 loss at Peterborough United on 6 August.
 He scored his first goal 21 days later, the equaliser in a 1–1 draw against Blackpool at Selhurst Park.
 On 27 September, he netted as Palace won 3–1 at his former club Brighton.
 Murray scored the extra-time winner at Old Trafford against Manchester United in the League Cup quarter-finals on 30 November.

-2012–13 season

 On 22 September 2012, Murray scored a hat-trick including two penalties against Cardiff City, and repeated the feat on 6 November against Ipswich Town in a 5–0 victory despite missing a third penalty.
 He scored twice in a 3–0 home win over former club and now bitter rivals Brighton on 1 December, a result which put Palace on top of the league table.

 On 2 February 2013, Murray scored twice in four minutes against South London rivals Charlton Athletic as Palace came from behind to win 2–1.
 In March, he lost out to Watford's Matěj Vydra as Championship Player of the Season.
 On 28 March, Murray signed a new three-year contract with Crystal Palace.
 Murray missed the play-off final, in which Palace secured promotion to the Premier League, having suffered a serious knee injury in the semi-final against Brighton.

-2013–14 season

 Murray came back from injury as a 72nd-minute substitute for Jason Puncheon on 8 February 2014 in a 3–1 home win against West Bromwich Albion.
 On 2 March, he scored his only goal of the season and his first in the Premier League, winning a late penalty against Swansea City after being fouled by Chico Flores and converting it past Michel Vorm to earn a 1–1 away draw.

-Reading (loan)

 On 1 September 2014, transfer deadline day, Murray moved to Championship club Reading on loan until 1 January 2015.
 He scored twice in his debut match in a 3–0 win over Fulham.
 Murray scored eight goals in 18 league games for Reading, ending on 26 December with a brace in a 2–2 draw at Brighton where he opened the scoring after 39 seconds.